 This pipeline will keep around 100 road tankers off the road every day (an estimate based on the volume of aviation fuel transferred from the Fawley Refinery to the West London Terminal via pipeline in 2015).

-We have a comprehensive consultation brochure that provides you with important background information and detailed explanation on the proposed pipeline corridors.
-Please sign up to our electronic newsletter, which will be sent out throughout 2018.
+For the Corridor Options Consultation we produced a comprehensive consultation brochure, alongside other information that provides important background information and detailed explanation on the proposed pipeline corridors.
+We will continue to update the information on this website and will produce further information as the project goes forward.
+Please sign up up to our electronic newsletter, which will be sent out throughout 2018.
 This will keep you informed about project announcements, and provide details about our upcoming consultations.

 Esso Petroleum Company, Limited (Esso) is the owner of the current pipeline and will make the Development Consent Order application to construct and own the new pipeline.